PADI Discover Local Diving Orientation

-Any certified diver who wants to dive in a new area or environment will benefit from not just our experience and knowledge, but also the personal attention we provide our guests with.
+PADI Discover Local Diving Orientation is for Any Certified Diver who wants to dive in a new area or environment.
+You will benefit from not just our experience and knowledge, but also the personal attention we provide our guests with.

 For example, if all your diving has been in warm water on coral reefs and you travel to an area with cooler water like the Great Lakes region that requires you to wear a thicker exposure suit, hood, gloves and more, Discover Local Diving is for you.